 David has nearly 20 years experience working in commerical and the not-for-profit sectors.
 He qualified with a Bachelor of Business Studies and as a management accountant in the 1990’s.

 David has an interest in the role of music, dance, and creative arts in personal development and in therapy.

 Appointments and fees

 Your first meeting will be an opportunity to explore the issues you want to address, and to discuss whether David's services may be of help to you.
 This meeting may last longer than a normal session which is for 50 minutes.
 There is no obligation to book further sessions at the initial meeting and you may wish to take a little time to reflect on whether you would like to work with David on a short or longer term basis.

 If jointly you do decide to begin work together sessions may be paid for at the end of each session, or monthly if working longer term.

-Sessions cost range from £55 to £75 depending on location and financial circumstances.
+Sessions cost range from £65 to £80 depending on location and whether a daytime or evening appointment.
 (Rates are reviewed annually).
 I understand financial circumstances can be challenging.
 Therefore wherever possible I try to keep some concessionary rates available appropriate to financial circumstances.
 Please feel free to contact me to discuss your needs.
 I will do my best to accommodate differing financial circumstances where my practice diary allows.

 © David Collins Psychotherapy